Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

 The "seed pattern" is like the basic "skeleton" of the labyrinth.
 For a 3-circuit labyrinth, the "seed pattern" is a cross with dots in the four "quadrants."
 The cross needs to be at least 2 feet wide in all directions (top, bottom, left and right) and the dots halfway between a vertical line and a horizontal line, with no less than 12 inches on either side.
 This distance will determine the width of the paths that the walkers will have to move around.

-Step Two: Create the Center of the Labyrinth
+Step 2: Create the Center of the Labyrinth

-The second step of building a labyrinth is to crate the Center.
+The second step of building a labyrinth is to create the center.
 It is the innermost space of the path and the shortest distance between a "line" (stick) and a "dot" (rock, cluster of pine needles, pine cone, or any other natural object that can be easily seen in the grass).

 The movement of building the stick borders for the path is clockwise, so creating the borders to the paths will always begin at the left and move toward the right.
 You will start with a line and end at a dot, then start with a dot and end at a line.